sweetrdf/rdfInterface/EasyRdfReadme.md

 On the EasyRdf side the syntax depends heavily on the use case.
 For simple cases it's more compact than in rdfInterface but quickly gets long and complex for more complicated searches.

-The syntax provided by the RdfInterface is nicely orthogonal.
+The syntax provided by the rdfInterface is nicely orthogonal.
 No matter what you search for, you always do it in a same way.
 And it's always a one-liner.
 Moreover, there are many other term templates available in the [termTemplates](https://github.com/sweetrdf/termTemplates) library allowing you to perform searches using many other criterions.

 ### Interacting with a single graph node